Portugal finds 5 monkeypox cases in men as outbreak spreads

 British health authorities said earlier this week they had identified four cases of monkeypox spread in London among gay and bisexual men.
 Spain’s Health Ministry said it had detected eight suspected cases of monkeypox that still needed to be confirmed.

-The disease belongs to a family of viruses that includes chickenpox and smallpox.
+The disease belongs to a family of viruses that includes smallpox.
 Most people recover from monkeypox within weeks.
+Sporadic cases of monkeypox have been seen previously in countries including Britain and the U.S., but nearly all have been in people who were likely infected during their travels in Africa.

 Dr. Ibrahim Soce Fall, the World Health Organization’s assistant director-general for emergency response, said the spread of monkeypox in the U.K. needed to be investigated to understand how the disease was being transmitted among men who have sex with other men.